CYarros10/aws-transit-gateway-bandwidth-test/README.md

 - Configure the graph title, window range, and auto-refresh to your desired settings.
 - If you'd like to add to a Cloudwatch Dashboard: Select Actions -> Add to Dashboard

-### Another Option: Query iperf3 data with Amazon Athena
+### Step 3: Query EC2 iPerf3 Client data with Amazon Athena

 Note: This will not be data from TGW.
 This will be data from individual EC2 instances themselves.